powersync-ja/self-host-demo/README.md

 ### Storage

-The PowerSync service uses MongoDB under the hood.
+The PowerSync Service uses MongoDB under the hood.
 A basic MongoDB replica-set service is available in `ps-mongo.yaml`.
 The `powersync.yaml` config is configured to use this service by default.
 Different MongoDB servers can be configured by removing the `include` statement from `docker-compose.yaml` and updating `powersync.yaml`.

 ### Authentication